 In the Bay Area, examples of rural worksites are in Napa, Petaluma, and other cities.
 This geography is characterized by a mix of agriculture, production and distribution facilities, low-density residential neighborhoods, and smaller employers.
 These areas are usually serviced by local rather than regional public transit.
-There can be opportunity for active commutes like walking and biking on corridors with infrastructure like complete sidewalks, bike lanes, and curbside bike storage for safe travel, to serve the larger population of employees who live locally.
+There can be opportunity for active commutes like walking and biking on corridors with complete sidewalks, bike lanes, and bike storage, to serve the larger population of employees who live locally.
 Ample parking supports car commuting and driving to access eateries, retail, and other destinations during the work day.